gabrielenizzoli/www-nizzoli-net/_posts/2021-02-26-spark-difficult-to-serialize-class.md

   - java
 ---

+HAve an issue with moving around an odd class in anApache Spark Dataset?
+Here is a practical solution!

 {% include toc %}

 ## Problem

-In an Apache Spark Dataset, sometimes you need to carry aroubd a Java Class that is difficlut to serialize (a Proto Object) or that you can't simply modify (since it is part of an external package).
+In an Apache Spark Dataset, sometimes you need to carry around a Java Class that is difficlut to serialize (eg: a Proto Object) or that you can't simply modify (since it is part of an external package).
 You might have tried the Kryo serializer, but with no luck.
-What will help you now is actually the good old Java Serialization, with a littel help from a custom serializer!
+What will help you now is actually the good old Java Serialization, with a little twist!

 ## Our Problem class

 Let say we have a problem class.
-This class may be a Proto object class, or something that neither the Kryo nor the Java serializer likes.
+This class may be a Proto object class, or something that neither the Kryo nor the Java Serializer likes.
-In our dummy example we will use the following class, and pretend that we can'ty serialize it using Kryo or Java serialization:
+In our dummy example we will use the following class, and pretend that we can't serialize it using Kryo (or Java Serialization):
 ```java
 public class DifficultToSerializeClass {